ibm-cloud-docs/solution-tutorials/trusted-profile-for-enterprise-security.hidden.md

 - how to develop app for using CR token locally, see blog post

-## Service ID
+### Service ID
 {: #trusted-profile-for-enterprise-security-service-id}

-designate a service ID to perform administrative tasks in a different account, assume identity of trusted profile, inherit that environment with privileges
+Another method to establish trust is by specifying a service ID.
+The service ID can be from the same or other account.
+Because service IDs are unique identities across all {{site.data.keyword.cloud_notm}} accounts, no further attributes need to be configured.
+With that setup in place, a service ID from an account A can now request to assume the identity of a trusted profile in account B and perform (administrative) tasks.

-## Cloud service instance
+### Cloud service instance
 {: #trusted-profile-for-enterprise-security-service-instance}

-- CRN
-- enterprise project, deployable architecture
-- enterprise account with hierarchy, deploy into sub or peer account
+Similar to a service ID, it is possible to configure the cloud resource name (CRN) of an {{site.data.keyword.cloud_notm}} service instance.
+That service instance can be located in the same or another account.
+Right now, its only supported scenario is for an [enterprise project to deploy an architecture](/docs/secure-enterprise?topic=secure-enterprise-tp-project).
+Projects, as service instances, with deployable architectures can be managed centrally in one account.
+By establishing trust through the project's CRN, it can assume the identity of a trusted profile in another account in the same or another enterprise account hierarchy, then deploy a solution pattern with its resources.

+## Perform a task (which one?)
+{: #trusted-profile-for-enterprise-security-task1}

+deploy an architecture from within a project

 ## Remove resources